Diabetes and Alzheimer's linked

 Diabetes may increase your risk of Alzheimer's.
 But blood sugar control, exercise and a healthy diet may help.By Mayo Clinic Staff

-Diabetes and Alzheimer's disease are connected in ways that aren't completely understood.
-Though not all research confirms the connection, many studies indicate that people with diabetes, especially type 2 diabetes, are at higher risk of eventually developing Alzheimer's disease or other dementias.
+There's a lot of research suggesting a connection between diabetes and Alzheimer's — though those connections aren't yet fully understood.
+Not all studies confirm the connection, but many do suggest that people with diabetes, especially type 2 diabetes, are at higher risk of eventually developing Alzheimer's dementia or other dementias.

-Taking steps to prevent or control diabetes may help reduce your risk of Alzheimer's disease and other complications.
+Research is still unclear on whether taking steps to prevent or control diabetes may help reduce your risk of cognitive decline.